A key workflow for the production of stable cell lines to facilitate the creation of therapeutic recombinant proteins and biosimilars

 Once a subset of the clones has been cherry-picked and are in shaking fed-batch culture, then more accurate assessments can be established for protein titre and Qp (Specific Productivity).
 Many customers now do this using 24 DWP in shaking incubators.
 Again, the Cell Metric has an option for accurate viable cell counting (VCD) using Trypan Blue and these can be used in titre and Qp.

-The Clonality Report - documentation for regulation
+The Clonality Report - documentation for the Regulator

 Using a barcode system on the plates will eliminate errors in terms of clone history and data tracking.
 Finally, the Clonality Report generates a tamper-proof reliable report including relevant images for the end-customer, be that a client at a CRO or the regulator for an IND filing.
 These reports literally only take minutes to annotate and generate, and can be emailed in electronic format.
 From a user perspective, VIPS and Cell Metric share a common software interface for ease of use.
 Batch information only needs to be entered once and then is carried through automatically.
 VIPS data will also be added to the Clonality Report for even more complete tracking and assurance.